Performance Marketing · 2024 – 2026

 124+

-Ads Manager — Live Campaign Performance (Sorted by Results)
+Ads Manager · Live Campaign Data

-Mossshi Ads Manager screenshot showing campaign results
+Mossshi Ads Manager screenshot showing conversion campaign results

 Defending ROAS while pushing spend up — the e-commerce scaling paradox.

-Conversion Campaigns Static Creative Core + Test Structure LAL Audiences
+Conversion Campaigns Core + Test Structure LAL Audiences Static Creative

-Account still in-flight ("En curso" in screenshot) — 124+ tracked purchases in visible window, ROAS holding 1.5× as spend climbed.
+Account still in-flight ("En curso") — 124+ tracked purchases, ROAS holding 1.5× as spend climbed.

-Field Notes
+Field Notes · Operator's Log

 On Andromeda — what actually changed.